microsoft/wpa/.github/analyst_guide_getting_started.md

 sq_data %>% analysis_scope(hrvar = "LevelDesignation")
 ```

 The default behaviour of most functions in **wpa** is to create a plot.
-However, this behaviour can be changed by modifing the `return` argument.
-If you use `return`="table"',  the function will now produce a table / data frame with the relevant summary statistics.
+However, this behaviour can be modified by changing the `return` argument.
+If you use `return`="table", the function will now produce a table / data frame with the relevant summary statistics.

 ```R
 sq_data %>% analysis_scope(hrvar="LevelDesignation", return="table")
 ```
 ## Function Structure and additional parameters

+All funcitons in **wpa** follow the same behaviour.
 The following illustrates the basic API of standard analysis functions:

 <img src="man/figures/api-demo.png" align="center" width=80% />